nhammai/voicepokemon/README.md

 Talk to your Pokémon and show off your skills as you guide them through awesome challenges.

-It's super fun and exciting, so get ready to use your voice and become a Pokémon champion!
+Get ready to use your voice and become a Pokémon champion!